kennethormandy/figment/README.md

 .figure--browser  - A figure framed with browser chrome.
 .figure--breakout - A figure that visually breaks the container when there is space available.
 .figure--overlay  - An image with an optional overlayed caption.
+.figure--embed    - A figure with media embedded from another service. (ex.
+Vimeo, YouTube, Twitter card) .figure--square   - An embed cropped, scaled, or already set to a square. (ex.
+Instagram, Vine)
 ```

 Coming: